rafaelbeirigo/ma-github/README.md

 * Set the environment variable GITHUB_USER with your Github user

-* Run `M-x ma-github-create-repo` in Emacs, which will:
+Then run `M-x ma-github-create-repo` in Emacs, which will:

 * create the github repository

 * create a folder for the local repository, and `git init` it

 * create a blank README file inside this folder and `git add` it

 * do the first commit, with the message 'Initial commit'

 * `git push -u origin master` it to the newly created github repo